 It does not match their genetic machinery, the gut micro-flora that educates their immune system.
 (Although it may seem they are thriving on this unnatural diet) in the long term it is responsible for liver and kidney problems, cancers, sugar diabetes, arthritis and heart problems and in spite of all the hype about it being a balanced nutritional meal, domestic animals are not living as long as they used to, when they were fed pap and gravy and the left-overs from family meals.
 So much better nowadays there's...

 Simply Pets Raw Foods that are low GI, with no artificial flavours, no colourants and no artificial preservatives.
-It’s the optimal life affirming food you can use for:
+It’s the optimal life affirming food pet owners can use for:

-Today Dr Anuska runs a busy practice with many aspects to it.
+Today Dr Anuska's Simply Vets is mainly a consultative practice.
 When an illness requires that an animal be assessed holistically, an in-depth investigation results that is intrinsically more demanding on the practitioner than applying a quick solution to an obvious symptom.

-Besides daily consultations, farm visits, operations, emergencies and sometimes all-night vigils beside a seriously sick animal, she is also mother to a young daughter with the responsibilities that entails.
+Besides consultations, there are still operations and emergencies sometimes requiring all-night vigils beside a seriously sick animal.
+She is also mother to a young daughter with the responsibilities that entails.
 It is a challenging life for any vet and a strenuous one for this dedicated woman.

 There is no such thing as an ordinary day.
 None-the-less her deep love for all living creatures keeps her committed to alleviating their suffering as best she can.

 Since 2017, Dr Anuska Viljoen has been Chairperson of CVMG (Complementary Veterinary Medicines Group).
 Inaugurated in July 2000, it falls under the auspices of the South African Veterinary Association and has a membership of 50-60 interested and qualified persons.